nyfair/mpv-win64/README.md

 ## TODO ???
 ### Build FFmpeg with x264/x265/libaom for video encoding
-I prefer to directly use these utilities for better control
+I prefer to directly use these utilities
-### Build FFmpeg with dav1d for software av1 decoding
-AV1 is still not popular today, I suggest you to torture GPU instead of CPU
 ### Build FFmpeg with libfdk_aac for high quality AAC audio encoding
 Yes, fdk aak produce better aac than FFmpeg native, but it is still not in the top tier.
 I recommend you to use xHE-AAC or Apple AAC instead
 ### Build MPV with fontconfig for POSIX-like system font configuration